top of page

 Difficulty: Easy to Moderate

-Water Conditions: Highly adaptable, but prefers soft and slightly acidic to neutral (pH of 6 - 7).
-Temperatures from 55-85F.
-Suitable in cold-water tanks containing goldfish or native fish.
-Does appreciate clean, mechanically filtered water so its fine leaves do not get blocked.
+Water Conditions: Highly adaptable, but prefers soft and slightly acidic to neutral (pH of 6 - 7) and temperatures from 15 - 28°C. Suitable to cold-water tanks containing goldfish or native fish

 Detailed Information